taji-taji/swift-shell/README.md

 ### Package.swift

-To use the `ShellExecutor` library in a SwiftPM project, add the following line to the dependencies in your `Package.swift` file:
+To use the `SwiftShell` library in a SwiftPM project, add the following line to the dependencies in your `Package.swift` file:

 ```swift
 .package(url: "https://github.com/taji-taji/swift-shell.git", from: "1.0.0")